-|On Foot||All of San Francisco's neighborhoods can be explored in the heal-to-toe fashion thanks to their compact size and easily navigable streets.
+|On Foot||All of San Francisco's neighborhoods can be explored in the heel-to-toe fashion thanks to their compact size and easily navigable streets.
 However, if you find yourself in an unfamiliar area after dark, consider opting for public transportation or a taxi instead.|

-|Taxi||Unlike some other major U.S. cities like New York, San Francisco taxis aren't always easy to catch, let alone find.
+|Taxi||Unlike some other major U.S. cities such as New York, San Francisco taxis aren't always easy to catch, let alone find.
 If you need to get someplace quickly, your best bet is to call ahead.
 However, if you're not in a rush, you'll save a lot of money by sticking to public transportation.
-Taxi fares start at around $3, and each additional mile tacks on another $3 or so, with every minute you spend stuck in traffic costing about $.
-50.|
+Taxi fares start around $3.50, and each additional mile tacks on another $3 or so, with every minute you spend stuck in traffic costing about $0.55.|

-|Car||You don't need a car to explore central San Francisco; most of the top sites are within walking distance or are easily-reached by the Muni.
-Plus, driving in this city is stressful thanks to aggressive drivers, bumper-to-bumper traffic and parking rates of up to $30.
-However, for those of you hoping to spend a lot of time exploring the rest of the Bay Area (especially places not serviced by the BART), a car is your best option.
-You can find most major rental agencies at the SFO Airport.
+|Car||You don't need a car to explore central San Francisco; most of the top sites are within walking distance or are easily reached by the Muni.
+Plus, driving in this city is stressful due to aggressive drivers, bumper-to-bumper traffic and parking rates of up to $30.
+But for those of you hoping to spend a lot of time exploring the rest of the Bay Area (especially places not serviced by the BART), a car is your best option.
+You can find most major rental agencies at the airport.
 Be aware that prices can fluctuate dramatically based on the season.|